juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

 Disclaimer: This material contains general market commentary.
 It does not constitute investment research or personal advice.
-The opinions expressed are based exploratory data analysis and predictive data analysis.
+The opinions expressed are based on exploratory data analysis and predictive data analysis.